 And if you won’t be traveling to Buenos Aires or other Mate-drinking regions of South America, and want to give Mate a try, then you can find Mate and the required supplies on Amazon.com.

 If you want to read about the food in Argentina and another great guided experience in Buenos Aires, then check out my post on A Unique Food Tour in Buenos Aires.
-And to learn more about Buenos Aires in general, then check out my post 11 Photos That Will Convince You to Visit Buenos Aires
+To learn more about Buenos Aires in general, then check out my post 11 Photos That Will Convince You to Visit Buenos Aires or 10 Practical Buenos Aires Travel Tips.
+And if you want to know more about Argentina’s iconic Eva Perón, then check out my post on Exploring Famous Evita Sites in Buenos Aires.

 If you would like to read more about some of my favorite food and drink experiences around the world, then check out these posts